lukso-network/LIPs/LSPs/LSP-1-UniversalReceiver.md

 }
 ```

+In scenarios where both a default UniversalReceiverDelegate and a custom UniversalReceiverDelegate are present, it is recommended to prioritize the default one first.
+This ensures that more generic conditions are assessed first, providing a consistent and broad level of handling.
+Subsequently, the custom should be utilized to address specific conditions associated with the typeId.

 The `<bytes32\>` in the data key name corresponds to the `typeId` passed to the `universalReceiver(..)` function.
 For example, for the typeId `0xcafecafecafecafecafecafecafecafecafecafebeefbeefbeefbeefbeefbeef`, the data key above will be constructed as follow:

 ```